mirapietro/Zapata/README.md

 # Documentation

-Zapata documenatation is created using `sphinx`, based on the tool code.
-HTML source can be accessed at `docs/build/html/index.html`
+Zapata documentation is created using `sphinx` and it is sourced from the code itself.

+HTML documentation can be accessed at `docs/build/html/index.html`

 To update the documetation of the tool go to `docs` folder and type `gmake html`.